MADE is a paid partnership with Little Lake County.

 Connect with Chad and the Goho Sishin Dojo

-Disclosure: Chad Sheets and Goho Seishin, is our featured Business of the Month.
+Disclosure: Goho Seishin Martial Arts is our featured Business of the Month.
 This series is part of a paid promotion partnership with Little Lake County.
-All thoughts and opinions belong to the writer of the story.
-If you are interested in featuring your own locally-owned business in our series please contact us.
+If you are interested in featuring your locally-owned business in our series, please contact the sales team.